apache/phoenix-site/site/source/src/site/markdown/tuning.md

       beyond which an attempt to queue additional work is rejected by throwing an exception.
 If zero, a SynchronousQueue is used instead of the bounded round robin queue.</td><td>500</td></tr>
+<tr><td><small>phoenix.stats.guidepost.width</small></td><td>
+A server-side parameter that specifies the number of bytes between guideposts.
+      A smaller amount increases parallelization, but also increases the number of chunks which must be merged on the client side.
+The default value is 10 MB.
+</td><td>104857600</td></tr>
+<tr><td><small>phoenix.stats.guidepost.per.region</small></td><td>
+A server-side parameter that specifies the number of guideposts per region.
+      If set to a value greater than zero, then the guidepost width is determiend by the MAX_FILE_SIZE of the table divided by this value.
+Otherwise, if not set then the <code>phoenix.stats.guidepost.width</code> parameter is used.
+No default value.
+</td><td>None</td></tr>
+<tr><td><small>phoenix.stats.updateFrequency</small></td><td>
+A server-side paramater that determines the frequency in milliseconds for which statistics will be refreshed from the statistics table and subsequently used by the client.
+The default value is 15 min.
+</td><td>900000</td></tr>
+<tr><td><small>phoenix.stats.minUpdateFrequency</small></td><td>
+A client-side parameter that determines the minimum amount of time in milliseconds that
+      must pass before statistics may again be manually collected through another <code>UPDATE STATISTICS</code> call.
+The default value is <code>phoenix.stats.updateFrequency</code>/2.
+</td><td>450000</td></tr>
+<tr><td><small>phoenix.stats.useCurrentTime</small></td><td>
+An advanced server-side parameter that if true causes the current time on the server-side
+      to be used as the timestamp of rows in the statistics table when background tasks such as compactions or splits occur.
+If false, then the max timestamp found while traversing the table over which statistics are being collected is used as the timestamp.
+Unless your client is controlling the timestamps while reading and writing data, this parameter should be left alone.
+The default value is true.
+</td><td>true</td></tr>
 <tr><td><small>phoenix.query.spoolThresholdBytes</small></td><td style="text-align: left;">Threshold
       size in bytes after which results from parallelly executed query results are spooled to disk.
 Default is 20 mb.</td><td>20971520</td></tr>